MounibNemmiche/CPST-Notion-CMS/README.md

 ## Features

-- Notion Integration: The website uses Notion API to fetch content and display it on the website.
-Learn more about Notion Integration HERE
+- Notion Integration: The website uses Notion API to fetch content and display it on the website. learn more about Notion Integration, check it out [HERE](https://developers.notion.com/docs/getting-started).
 - Easy Configuration: All config is defined in site.config.ts.
 - Deployment: The website can be deployed to Netlify or Vercel with a single command npm run deploy.